AtlerGibby/BTGraphEditor/README.md

 ![CoverImage](screenshots/CoverImageBTGraphEditor.png)

 # <img src="BTGraphEditor\addons\btgrapheditor\Icons\BTIcon.png" alt="icon" width="24"/> BTGraphEditor
-An addon for editing, debugging, and running behavior tree graphs.
+A Godot 4.2 addon for editing, debugging, and running behavior tree graphs.
 GDExtension binaries for Windows, Linux, and MacOS(Unsigned).

 ## Features
 These are the main features of the addon.